London Bridges Walk Frequently Asked Questions

 What is the London Bridges Walk?

-The London Bridges Walk is The Griffin Institute and St Mark’s Hospital Foundation’s inaugural challenge fundraising event.
-There are options to walk 6.5 miles or 13 miles over 10 bridges between Vauxhall Bridge and Tower Bridge.
-More information is available at: https://griffininstitute.org.uk/bridges/
+The London Bridges Walk is a fundraising event in aid of The Griffin Institute, Hillingdon Hospitals Charity, London North West Healthcare Charity, The Red Lion Group and St Mark’s Hospital Foundation (the partner charities).
+There are options to walk 6.5 miles or 13 miles over many of the iconic bridges of the Thames between Putney Bridge and Tower Bridge.

 When is it taking place?